 In the Windy City, the months spanning November-March can be a struggle at best, so it makes sense that you may be a bit apprehensive to make the trek to Chicago during this time.
 However, winter in Chi-town absolutely is beautiful.
-There is something about a snow-covered Bean that makes all of the layers you will inevitably have to dawn each time you leave your hotel totally worth it.
+There is something about a snow-covered Bean that makes all of the layers you will inevitably have to don each time you leave your hotel totally worth it.
 But don’t take my word for it, scroll down to see for yourself.
-We compiled the ultimate “Winter in Chicago” photography bucket list in hopes to convince you to pay this city a visit this season.
+We compiled the ultimate “Winter in Chicago” photography bucket list in hopes of convincing you to pay this city a visit this season.

 Cloud Gate